 That was followed by the stark winter desert landscape of Nevada, flying southeast past Walker Lake towards Utah.

-It clouded up shortly after that and stayed that way all the way to DFW, and very low ceilings across Texas negated any sightseeing out the window until we were right on top of the airport.
+It clouded up shortly after that and stayed that way all the way to DFW.
+Very low ceilings across Texas negated any sightseeing out the window until we were right on top of the airport.
 Fortunately, the turbulence wasn’t too bad.

 Service on this flight is what I’ve come ot expect in American coach class, which is to say – politely indifferent?
 Unlike on the outbound to Japan, there was really nothing special about this crew.
 They weren’t rude, but just went through the motions of providing the basic service.
 You didn’t see or hear much from them outside of the scheduled meal services.
 Which is all you can realistically expect these days in coach, I suppose.